The Mopar stories site

 Pentastar V6 cylinder heads.
 Aluminum heads had unique left and right castings and integrated exhaust manifolds.
 The valves have pressed-in powdered metal guides.
 Thin-walled spark plug tubes are pressed into place and could easily be damaged by careless mechanics.

 Engine block.
 The high-pressure die cast aluminum block has cut slots between each cylinder and cast steel cylinder liners.
 Three piston oil cooler jets mounted to the block (each cools two pistons) were attached to the main oil gallery.
 Four powdered metal main bearing caps are cross-bolted, with directional arrows molded in.
 The main bearing caps are a cross-bolted, 6-bolt design.
 Three oil drain back drillings are on each of the cylinder banks, and two knock sensors are in the block valley.
 The engine accessories are bolted directly to the block, cutting vibration and weight versus using brackets.
-A tensioner for the serpentine belt maintains tension.
+The serpentine belt used a tensioner.

 MAP sensor.
-Instead of a mass airflow (MAF) sensor, Chrysler uses MAP sensors and computer algorithms.
+Instead of a mass airflow (MAF) sensor, Chrysler uses MAP sensors and computer algorithms, which saves parts money though it adds tuning costs.

 Lubrication

-A vane-type variable displacement oil pump adjusts the flow rate and pressure; the computer uses a solenoid to drive the pump into low or high pressure mode.
-Below 3,500 rpm, the pump conserves energy by using low pressure.
-A force balance mechanism inside the oil pump adjusts the size of the pumping chambers to alter oil flow, reducing the internal chamber size when the oil is cold, which also saves energy.
-An internal, mechanical ball-and-spring relief valve dumps oil into the sump when needed, for example in a cold start with high engine speed.
+A vane-type variable displacement oil pump adjusts the flow rate and pressure, and is controlled by a solenoid so that below 3,500 rpm, it conserves energy by using low pressure.
+A force balance mechanism inside the oil pump makes the pumping chambers smaller when the oil is cold, which also saves energy.
+A mechanical relief valve dumps oil into the sump when needed, for example in a cold start with high engine speed.

-Traditional, non-synthetic motor oil with an ILSAC standard of GF5 was recommended at launch; the standard change interval was then 8,000 miles under normal driving conditions, with this oil.
+At launch, Chrylser recommended oil with an ILSAC standard of GF5 and a change interval of 8,000 miles under normal driving conditions.

 RWD - Ram V6

-The oil pick-up tube is supported at the windage tray.
 Oil pressure and temperature sensors are on the oil filter housing assembly; the oil cooler (a plate-style coolant to oil heat exchanger) is mounted to the oil filter housing.
-The Wrangler had specific requirements to keep the oil within reach of the pump when the vehicle operates at steep angles; it also has a higher-mounted alternator for water crossing, and a unique intake.
+The Wrangler was designed to keep oil within reach of the pump while at steep angles, had a higher-mounted alternator and unique intake for water crossings.

-The nodular iron crankshaft common to all Pentastar engines (as of 2010) has an 83% increase in fatigue strength due to the rolled fillet process.
+The nodular iron crankshaft has an 83% increase in fatigue strength over prior iron cranks, due to the rolled fillet process.
 The crankshaft has four bolts on the main bearing supports; two more are cross-fitted in the main bearing caps providing an extremely rigid bottom end.
-A structural windage tray reduces oil splash on the crankshaft and cuts power losses from the reciprocating assembly, while increasing structural stiffness and lowering engine noise.
+A structural windage tray reduces oil splash on the crankshaft and cuts power losses from the reciprocating assembly.

 V6 engine intake and exhaust